Netherlands

 Severance Compensation

 For court-ordered or UWV-approved terminations, statutory severance equals approximately 1/3 of gross monthly salary per year worked.
+Consequently, long-tenured employees can be entitled to significant severance amounts.

 Risk Management: To minimize unforeseen financial exposure from terminations, our employer of record service includes a Severance Reserve for all employment agreements.
 This service features comprehensive expertise in managing litigation risk internationally, with severance calculations based on prevailing common-law, statutory provisions, and local best practices.
 Unused reserve amounts are returned to you if employees resign or aren't entitled to severance.